Just looking for the quick facts?

 If you would like to check your data plan usage, you can view the Data Usage Meter from MyAccount on metrobyt-mobile.com.

 Choice of High-Speed Data

 To deliver a range of customer choices, Metro by T-Mobile continues to offer some rate plans where customers may select a limited amount of high-speed on-device data instead of unlimited.
 On these plans, if your total high-speed data usage exceeds your selected high-speed allotment during a billing cycle, we reduce your data speed to 2G speeds (typically to 64 kbps or 128 kbps) for the remainder of that billing cycle.
 Some Metro by T-Mobile Unlimited high-speed smartphone data plans include a data allotment for Smartphone Mobile Hotspot (tethering), after that allotment is used, tethering is slowed for the rest of the service cycle; unlimited high-speed data is only for use on your smartphone.
 Depending on the capability of your device, tethering your device to other lawful devices is permitted up to 10 devices, pursuant to the terms, conditions and allotments of your data plan.
 Some video consumed while tethering may be difficult to identify as video and therefore cannot be optimized.
-Certain features, such as Music Unlimited content on qualifying rate plans, data used by certain Metro by T-Mobile customer service applications, such as the MyMetro App, and the federal telehealth VA Video Connect app, do not count against high-speed data allotments when detected by our network.
+Certain features, such as Music Unlimited content on qualifying rate plans, data used by certain Metro by T-Mobile customer service sites/applications (including diagnostics) such as the MyMetro App, and the federal telehealth VA Video Connect app, do not count against high-speed data allotments when detected by our network.

 Metro by T-Mobile Fair Usage Commitment